 Daytime, evening and weekend sessions available.

-Areas which can be covered in therapy include, but are not limited to, anxiety, bereavement, loss, bullying, work related issues, depression, suicidal ideation, feeling lost and hopeless, substance use, family issues, stress, loneliness, self harm, low self esteem, abuse, and relationship difficulties.
+Areas which can be covered in therapy include, but are not limited to, anxiety, bereavement, loss, bullying, work related issues, depression, suicidal ideation, feeling lost and hopeless, family issues, stress, loneliness, self harm, low self esteem, abuse, and relationship difficulties.